 Sunny Jim Cave is one of the oldest and most unique spots in La Jolla.
 It sits below the Cave Store, which to this day remains the longest-running business in the Village.
 Once inside, you’ll descend 145 steps to enter the only sea cave that’s accessible by land in California.
-You’ll travel through a tunnel that dates back to 1902, when German engineer Gustav Schultz started digging through layers of dirt and rock by hand.
-Fun fact: early visitors had to descend precariously by rope until stairs were finally added a few years later.
+You’ll travel through a tunnel that dates back to 1902 when German engineer Gustav Schultz started digging through layers of dirt and rock by hand.
+Fun fact: early visitors had to descend precariously by a rope until stairs were finally added a few years later.

 Entrance is $5 per adult.

 4. Take a Stroll Along Coast Walk

 Coast Walk Trail is a longstanding local gem and one of the best ways to admire La Jolla’s beautiful coastline.
 There are several parts to the trail, but our favorite section starts just to the left of the Cave Store.
 You’ll see a path that turns into a dirt trail followed immediately by a lookout point that offers incredible panoramas of La Jolla Shores and Scripps Pier.
 The path continues along the cliffs to a wooded area and levels off at a wooden footbridge, where you’ll be greeted with great views of the sea caves before the trail ends.